HD3C: Efficient Medical Data Classification for Edge Devices: Medical Data Classification through HD3C

 \subsection{Class-Wise Hyperspace Clustering}

 Medical data often exhibit substantial intra-class variability beyond simple class labels.
-For example, heart sounds sharing the same ‘abnormal’ label can differ due to the type and stage of cardiac disease, the stethoscope used, and the recording site on the body~\citep{zipes_braunwalds_2019}.
+For example, heart sounds sharing the same ‘abnormal’ label can differ due to the type and stage of cardiac disease, the stethoscope used, and the recording site on the body~\cite{zipes_braunwalds_2019}.
 Such heterogeneity challenges the standard HDC pipeline, which rely on a single prototype to represent all samples within one class.

-To address this, HDC-X introduces class-wise hyperspace clustering.
+To address this, HD3C introduces class-wise hyperspace clustering.
 The clustering process is inspired by K-means, but performed in hyperspace on Sample-HVs and applied independently within each class.
-Unlike K-means which computes arithmetic means, HDC-X uses the bundling operation (Definition \ref{definition: Elementary Functions}) to form cluster prototypes (Cluster-HVs).
+Unlike K-means which computes arithmetic means, HD3C uses the bundling operation (Appendix A.1 Definition 2) to form cluster prototypes (Cluster-HVs).
 Leveraging hypervectors rather than raw numeric features provides the robustness formalized in Theorem \ref{thm: robust_to_input_noise}.

 Specifically, for each class $j$, clustering begins by randomly assigning its Sample-HVs $\{S_j^{(i)}\}$ to $K$ clusters $\{\mathfrak{C}_j^k\}^K_{k=1}$.
 Each Cluster-HV $C_j^k \in \mathcal{H}^D$ is computed by bundling the Sample-HVs in that cluster: